 Figure: Schematic representing household flood risk.
 (With some typical structural flood barriers on the left.)

 5) Adequacy of urban water infrastructure in the USA under climate change

-[As a cosupervisor, with Dr. Lauren Cook as the main supervisor (Eawag, CH), I am working with Mr. Dawar Qureshi on this research project. ]
+[I and Dr. Lauren Cook (Eawag, CH) are supervising Mr. Dawar Qureshi on this research project. ]

 There is growing evidence that climate change poses a risk to urban drainage infrastructure, which is often under-sized, to withstand expected increases in frequency and intensity of extreme rainstorms.
 However, given the large uncertainties related to climate signals, models, and input data. it is often unclear how infrastructure should be sized to accommodate increases in stormwater runoff due to climate change.
 The goal of this thesis is to determine the size (volume stored) and cost of a vegetated retention basin that would be needed in 10 U.S. cities to avoid sewer surcharge under climate change.
 This will be compared to the size and cost of a sewer pipe that would be needed to account for excess flows.
 Building on existing data and models to update intensity-duration-frequency (IDF) curves under climate change, the first task of this thesis is to use Bayesian inference to predict non-stationary changes in extreme rainfall, accounting for modelling and parameter uncertainty.
 For the second task, this information, in the form of a “design storm”, will be used along with land use characteristics to estimate the volume of stormwater that would need to be captured over time by the storage basin.
 Finally, using available cost data, the cost to store this volume will be compared to the cost to upgrade the pipe to receive the equivalent flow.

 Figure: GEV-based rainfall return level estimates of 1-h duration. [ Location: Phoenix, USA.
 RCM data from NA-CORDEX, 2014-2099, RCP 8.5]